kizhikevich/kizhikevich.github.io/index.md

 * * *
 ## Extracurriculars / Mentoring

-* Founding member of the Association for Women in Mathematics, UCSD undergraduate branch.
+* Founding member of the *Association for Women in Mathematics*, UCSD undergraduate branch.
 Now the Vice President of the branch.
-*	Member of Women in Computing
+*	Member of *Women in Computing*
-* Mentor for EmpowHer, an all-female high school Hackathon
+* Mentor for *EmpowHer*, an all-female high school Hackathon

 * * *
 ## Photo Gallery